-Because this document is focused on OpenACC, the PGProf tool, which is provided with the PGI OpenACC compiler will be used for CPU profiling.
-When accelerator profiling is needed, the application will be run on an Nvidia GPU and the Nvidia Visual Profiler will be used.
+Throughout this guide, the NVIDIA Nsight Systems performance analysis tool which is provided with the CUDA toolkit, will be used for CPU profiling.
+When accelerator profiling is needed, the application will be run on an NVIDIA GPU and the NVIDIA Nsight Systems profiler will be again be used.

-Baseline Profiling
+2.1 Baseline Profiling

 Before parallelizing an application with OpenACC the programmer must first understand where time is currently being spent in the code.
 Routines and loops that take up a significant percentage of the runtime are frequently referred to as hot spots and will be the starting point for accelerating the application.
-A variety of tools exist for generating application profiles, such as gprof, pgprof, Vampir, and TAU.
+A variety of tools exist for generating application profiles, such as gprof, Vampir, Nsight Systems, and TAU.
 Selecting the specific tool that works best for a given application is outside of the scope of this document, but regardless of which tool or tools are used below are some important pieces of information that will help guide the next steps in parallelizing the application.

 - Application performance How much time does the application take to run?
 How efficiently does the program use the computing resources? - Program hotspots In which routines is the program spending most of its time?
 What is being done within these important routines?
 Focusing on the most time consuming parts of the application will yield the greatest results. - Performance limiters Within the identified hotspots, what's currently limiting the application performance?
-Some common limiters may be I/O, memory bandwidth, cache reuse, floating point performance, communication, etc. One way to evaluate the performance limiters of a given loop nest is to evaluate its computational intensity, which is a measure of how many operations are performed on a data element per load or store from memory. - Available parallelism Examine the loops within the hotspots to understand how much work each loop nest performs.
+Some common limiters may be I/O, memory bandwidth, cache reuse, floating point performance, communication, etc. One way to evaluate the performance limiters of a given loop nest is to evaluate its computational intensity, which is a measure of how many operations are performed on a data element per load or store from memory.

+• Available parallelism - Examine the loops within the hotspots to understand how much work each loop nest performs.
 Do the loops iterate 10's, 100's, 1000's of times (or more)?
 Do the loop iterations operate independently of each other?
 Look not only at the individual loops, but look a nest of loops to understand the bigger picture of the entire nest.